The wiki is being retired!

 What will be required of you to be a coreboot GSoC student?

-Google Summer of Code is a full (day)time job.
-This means we expect roughly 40 hours per week on your project, during the three months of coding.
-Obviously we have flexibility, but if your schedule (exams, courses) does not give you this amount of spare time, then maybe you should not apply.
+Google Summer of Code is a full-time job.
+This means we expect you to work roughly 40 hours per week on your project, during the three months of coding.
+Obviously we have flexibility, but if your schedule (exams, courses, other obligations) does not give you this amount of time, then you should not apply.
+We expect to be able to see this level of effort in student output.

 - Prior to project acceptance, you have demonstrated that you can work with the coreboot codebase.

-- Send a patch to Gerrit for review.
-Check Easy projects or ask for simple tasks on the mailing list or on IRC.
+- Get signed up for gerrit and push at least one patch to Gerrit for review.
+Check Easy projects or ask for simple tasks on the mailing list or on chat.coreboot.org if you need ideas.

 - To pass and to be paid by Google requires that you meet certain milestones.

 - First, you must be in good standing with the community before the official start of the program.
-We suggest you post some design emails to the mailing list, and get feedback on them, both before applying, and during the "community bonding period" between acceptance and official start.
+We expect you to post some design emails to the mailing list, and get feedback on them, both before applying, and during the "community bonding period" between acceptance and official start.

 - You must have made progress and committed significant code before the mid-term point and by the final.

-- We require that accepted students to maintain a blog, where you will write about your project weekly.
+- We require that accepted students to maintain a blog, where you are expected to write about your project *WEEKLY*.
 This is a way to measure progress and for the community at large to be able to help you.
-SoC is not a private contract between your mentor and you. http://blogs.coreboot.org/
+GSoC is *NOT* a private contract between your mentor and you. blogs.coreboot.org

-- Student must be active on IRC and the mailing list.
+- Student must be active in the community on chat.coreboot.org and the mailing list.

 We don't expect our students to be experts in our problem domain, but we don't want you to fail because some basic misunderstanding was in your way of completing the task.